 Plus they have a crispy crust that is a must!

-STEP ONE: Preheat oven to 400F.
+First: Preheat oven to 400F.
 Toast slider buns to a golden brown if desired.
 Season pork loin with salt and pepper and desired spices & herbs.

-STEP TWO: In an oven safe skillet, heat oil over medium high heat.
+Second: In an oven safe skillet, heat oil over medium high heat.
 Sear pork tenderloins on all sides and place in the oven to finish baking.

-STEP THREE: Bake pork loins for 5-10 minutes or until internal temperature reaches 145F.
+Third: Bake pork loins for 5-10 minutes or until internal temperature reaches 145F.
 Remove from the oven and the pan and let rest 5 minutes.

-STEP FOUR: Thinly slice the pork tenderloin on a cutting board.
+Fourth: Thinly slice the pork tenderloin on a cutting board.
 Assemble by layering on slider buns with fresh pear slices, caramelized onions, and garnish as desired.

 I was inspired to make this recipe from a fellow blogger that is participating in this Freaky Friday event.
 What is Freaky Friday you ask?